napostolova/Blog/README.md

 # Travel Blog

-This blog system is a web application for sharing interseting journey ideas.
+This blog system is a web application for sharing interesting journey ideas.

 My project in React course at SoftUni.

 ## Application structure

-  - *Public part* - includes home, catalog, login and register pages.
-Guest can see details, cannot like posts.

-  - *Private part* - logged in users can create and like posts, view your own posts.
-If logged in users are authors on some post, they can edit or delete it.
+  - *Public part*
+       - Guests can:
+               -  visit home page
+               -  register
+               -  login
+               -  view all posts
+               -  view a single post's details

+  - *Private part*
+       - Logged users can:
+                -  create posts
+                -  like posts
+                -  view your own posts.
+       - The author of post can:
+                -  can edit post
+                -  delete it

 ## Used tehchnologies
  - React